susan-davis/stellar-core/BIBLE.md

 - *Q12*-class scout ("Ambush II")
 - *Q13*-class battleship ("Emperor")

 The Union has detected only up to Q8 at the start of the series, with Player's encounter with Q8 #1 the Union's first encounter with that class.
 Later vessels (other than the Q9) are new construction with improved technology from Quellan espionage efforts, and will be introduced piecemeal as the series progresses.
-Early Q8s were designed "for but not with" Tiberian-style subspace entry generators (cloaking devices); when the whole class has them installed, it comes as a complete surprise to the Union.
+Early Q8s were designed "for but not with" Tiberian-style hyperspace entry generators (cloaking devices); when the whole class has them installed, it comes as a complete surprise to the Union.
 Current Union tatical doctrine was developed with knowledge only up to the Q6, and hasn't had significant update for the Q7.

 The Union mistakenly applies the Q5 label to two different classes of invasion transport, the original one with a heavy complement of landing shuttles, and an upgraded version with Q6-standard sensors, A-drive depolarizers, and matter tranmission devices.
 The Q6, with its ample barracks space on board, can land nearly as many troops as the original Q5; the later version carries a larger troop complement since hangar space could be converted to barracks.